Red Ruffed Lemur, Varecia rubra

 Size, Weight, and Lifespan

 Of the approximately 100 species of lemurs (including subspecies), red ruffed lemurs are among the largest.
-They are also one of Madagascar’s largest primates; adults weigh between 7.5 and 8 lb (3.4–3.6 kg) and have a head-to-body length between 20 and 22 in (50–55 cm).
-Their tails add another 24 to 26 in (60–65 cm) to their bodies.
+They are also one of Madagascar’s largest primates; adults weigh between 7.5 and 8 pounds (3.4–3.6 kg) and have a head-to-body length between 20 and 22 inches (50–55 cm).
+Their tails add another 24 to 26 inches (60–65 cm) to their bodies.
 Females tend to outweigh males.

 Obesity can be a problem with captive red ruffed lemurs (those residing in zoos).
-These individuals have been known to tip the scales at 9.5 lb (4.3 kg).
+These individuals have been known to tip the scales at 9.5 pounds (4.3 kg).

 Average lifespan in the wild is 15 to 20 years.
 The average lifespan for captive red ruffed lemurs is 19 to 25 years.